Paediatric Emergency Medicine

 - Educational supervisors of any of the above

 How can I train to be a Consultant in PEM?

 If you plan to train in the UK you will have to decide in your Foundation Programme whether you want to approach this from the Emergency Medicine (EM) route or the Paediatric route.
 In both cases this would extend training to be a consultant by about a year.

 If you choose to take the EM route, this currently means applying during Foundation Year 2 to enter the 2-year Acute Care Common Stem (ACCS) training (CT1 and CT2).
 In the next CT3 year all EM trainees spend the year based in an Emergency Department with a large proportion of time dedicated to PEM.
 Once you enter Higher Specialist Training (ST4-6) trainees can spend an additional year acquiring the competencies required to have PEM registered as a Sub-Speciality on the UK Specialist Register as a consultant.
 The training consists of 6 months in a PEM training ED, and 6 months based on the wards, in clinics and in Paediatric Intensive Care.

-How do I train in PEM if I’m already on a Paediatric or Emergency Medicine training program?
+How do I train in PEM if I’m already on a Paediatric or Emergency Medicine training programme?

-Paediatric Emergency Medicine (PEM) evolved as a sub-specialty of EM in 2002 and of paediatric a few years later.
-In July 2010 a new curriculum for PEM training was launched by the RCPCH as well as the Royal College of Emergency Medicine, and ratified by the General Medical Council.
+Paediatric Emergency Medicine (PEM) evolved as a sub-specialty of EM in 2002 and of paediatrics a few years later.
+In July 2010 a new GMC-approved curriculum for PEM training was launched by RCEM and the RCPCH.
 It is a joint curriculum for trainees of either background.
-Click here to see the PEM SS curriculum. (link to 1.5.8)
+This curriculum has been updated and is now the PEM SS syllabus.